metamaps/metamaps/UbuntuInstallation.md

     rails s

-and dont forget to run realtime too open a new terminal

-navigate to ./realtime and run
+and dont forget to run the two other servers, for sidekiq, and realtime... open a new terminal navigate to ./realtime and run

+    sudo apt-get install npm
+    npm install
     nodejs realtime-server.js

+open a new terminal
+navigate to the main directory and run

+    sidekiq

 Now you're all set enjoy your personal server of metamaps :)